sharpfoxdev/Bomberman/Bomberman/Program documentation.md

 	- fields and properites:
 		+int bombStrenght //strenght of detonation
 		+bool dead //true if dead
-		+Direction orientation //which way is player facing +int amountOfBombs //how many bombs can player place at once +int timeSpeededUp //how much time is left when the player moves faster due to speed bonus -int speed //how many px does the player move itself every step
+		+Direction orientation //which way is the player facing +int amountOfBombs //how many bombs can player place at once +int timeSpeededUp //how much time is left when the player moves faster due to speed bonus -int speed //how many px does the player move itself every step